collinbarrett/FilterLists/.github/README.md

 1. Install Docker CE for your computer's operating system.
 [Docs](https://docs.docker.com/install/)
 2. Clone the FilterLists git repository to your computer.
 [Docs](https://help.github.com/en/articles/cloning-a-repository)
-3. Navigate to the root directory of your locally cloned FilterLists git repository in a command-line interface (bash, cmd, etc.).
+3. Navigate to the root directory of your locally cloned FilterLists git repository in a command-line interface.
 4. Execute `docker-compose up -d`.
 5. Visit the locally running version of FilterLists in a web browser at `http://localhost/`.